reddymeghna/Text-to-Image-Generation-PIxPrompt-/README.md

-# 🧠 Text-to-Image Generation Chatbot using GANs & Huggin face transformers
+# 🧠 Text-to-Image Generation Chatbot using GANs & Hugging face transformers

 This project is an end-to-end **Text-to-Image generation chatbot** that generates realistic images from natural language prompts using two pipelines: